svn2github/resourcespace/plugins/api_search/readme.txt

 limit_to=[string]        Return a single field for each resource.
 Example: limit_to=originalfilename  OR limit_to=field51 collection=[integer]	 Collection to search within (same as "!collection[ref], [search]")
-original=[boolean]       Return the link to the original file (by default it is set to FALSE)
+original=[boolean]       Return the link to the original file (by default it is set to FALSE) metadata=[boolean]       Returns full data (ie. not truncated) for the fields specified in the api_search setup (by default it is set to FALSE)

 If a signature is required, you must md5([yourhashkey].[querystring]) and submit it as a final parameter called skey.
 Your hash key is a shared secret available from plugins/api_core.